A Letter to Three Wives: Development

 The film originated from the 1946 novel titled A Letter to Five Wives by John Klempner, which was first published in the August 1945 issue of Cosmopolitan magazine.
 In February 1946, 20th Century-Fox acquired the film rights to Klempner's novel.
 Melville Baker and Dorothy Bennett wrote the first treatments of the script.
 Although he was not credited for the final film, Baker offered the idea for the character of Addie to be heard but not seen.
 In October 1946, F. Hugh Herbert was assigned to write the screen adaptation.
 Samuel G. Engel was selected to produce the film while Maureen O'Hara, Linda Darnell, and Gene Tierney were considered for the primary roles.
 However, by June 1947, Sol C. Siegel took over as producer.

 Vera Caspary came on board to write a new adaptation, in which she removed one of the wives and made the character Addie an unseen narrator.
 Retitled A Letter to Four Wives, Ernst Lubitsch was envisioned to direct the film, but he was in ill health.
 Siegel instead turned to Joseph L. Mankiewicz.
 In an interview with Life magazine, Mankiewicz stated he had read Caspary's script and knew he "had looked upon the Promised Land."
 By June 1947, Mankiewicz's involvement with the project was confirmed.
 While drafting a new script, Mankiewicz had intended for the fourth wife to be the granddaughter of the state's governor, but he told the Los Angeles Times that "we never got around to her."
 Mankiewicz turned in his draft to Darryl F. Zanuck, who then wrote back to Siegel stating his script was "magnificent, one of the best scripts of its type I had ever read."
-Nevertheless, Zanuck recommended he remove one of the wives, in which Mankiewicz recalled was an "almost bloodless operation."
+Nevertheless, Zanuck recommended he remove one of the wives, which Mankiewicz recalled was an "almost bloodless operation."
 By June 1948, the project was listed at the top of 20th Century-Fox's films to be produced over the following ten months.